Feigeliudan01/LIMBR/README.md

 Decreasing costs and increasing ambition are resulting in larger Mass-spec (MS) experiments.
 MS experiments have a few limitations which are exacerbated by this increasing scale, namely batch effects and missing data.
 Many downstream statistical analyses require complete cases for analysis, however, MS produces some missing data at random meaning that as the number of experiments increase the number of peptides rejected due to missing data actually
 *increases*.
 This is obviously not good, but fortunately there is a solution!
 If the missing data for observations missing only a small number of data points are imputed this issue can be overcome and that's the first thing that
 LIMBR does.
-The second issue with large scaler MS experiments is batch effects.
+The second issue with larger scale MS experiments is batch effects.
 As the number of samples increases, the number of batches necessary for sample processing also increases.
 Batch effects from sample processing are known to have a large effect on MS data and increasing the number of batches means more batch effects and a higher proportion of observations affected by at least one batch effect.
 Here LIMBR capitolizes on the larger amount of data and the known correlation structure of the data set to model these batch effects so that they can be removed.